 If you plan on moving your small house plants to your new home, you will need to pay some extra attention to the way you will pack and secure them into your car.
 Plants in ceramic pots can easily break in the moving process, especially if you do not have any experience moving plants.
 One good idea to try is to try to only wrap the pot and leave the plant with no wrapping on it or instead try to bring all the pots close to one another, if you do not have any time to handle the pot wrapping.
 Out the plants in a single wooden or cardboard box and leave the lid wide open so you can minimize the damage.
 At the same time, by doing this, you will always know exactly where your plants are during the packing and avoid further tripping incidents.

 We also warmly advise you to pack your precious and fragile plants last and make sure to put them on top of your other packed moving boxes.
 If possible place your plant boxes in the front seat and take advantage of your vehicle’s cooling options to keep the right temperature fr them during the ride.
 If you will be moving during the winter on freezing temperatures, see that you use the heating options instead.

 Use The Right Padding For Moving Plants

 Use newspaper padding for the wooden or cardboard boxes, provided you wish to have the movers transport the plants for you.
-You can also use paper padding for the top of the plants, if they are more fragile.
-Keep in mind some moving companies might refuse to relocate your plants because they are considered too vulnerable and risky and they do want to take the chance.
+You can also use paper padding for the top of the plants if they are more fragile.
+Keep in mind some of the best rated cross country movers might refuse to relocate your plants because they are considered too vulnerable and risky and they do want to take the chance.
 If you do come across a reliable mover that will accept to move your plants, see that you carefully label the boxes as fragile and always label the UP side of all the boxes, so there are no mistakes and misunderstandings.